River Calder, West Yorkshire: Geography

 The river rises approximately 1300 ft above sea level at Heald Moor, north-west of Todmorden, and drains an area of 957 km².
-It flows for a distance of around 45 mi through Cornholme, Todmorden, Eastwood, Hebden Bridge, Mytholmroyd, Luddendenfoot, Sowerby Bridge, Copley, Elland, Brighouse, Mirfield, Dewsbury, Horbury Bridge and on to Wakefield.
+It flows for around 45 mi through Cornholme, Todmorden, Eastwood, Hebden Bridge, Mytholmroyd, Luddendenfoot, Sowerby Bridge, Copley, Elland, Brighouse, Mirfield, Dewsbury, Horbury Bridge and on to Wakefield.

 The catchment lies on Carboniferous rocks of Millstone Grit, and is heavily reservoired, with 39 reservoirs licensed to provide water.
-The river is joined by Hebden Water at Hebden Bridge, and by the River Ryburn at Sowerby Bridge; it is linked to the town of Rochdale, Greater Manchester across the Pennines via the Rochdale Canal.
+The river is joined by Hebden Water at Hebden Bridge and the River Ryburn at Sowerby Bridge; it is linked to Rochdale, Greater Manchester across the Pennines via the Rochdale Canal.

 For much of its length, the Calder is canalised and becomes the Calder and Hebble Navigation.
 It is also part of the Aire and Calder Navigation, and to the east of Castleford, it merges into the River Aire, going on to join the Humber Estuary and the North Sea.